rodricios/autocomplete/README.md

     'history' -> 56
     'heart'   -> 55

 And that brain you got did this realllllyyyyyy fast.
 Faster than Google, Bing, Yahoo and any other company can ever hope to beat.
-And it did this without even asking for your permission.
+And your brain did this without even asking for your permission.
+I think our brains are trying to control us you guys, oh no!

 ---